Silvestre08/Microservices/Messaging/README.md

 Asynchronous messaging is a communication method that replaces traditional http request response pattern, and aims to resolve scalability problems in services oriented architectures.
 The traditional web apis, served over http have several problems that asynchronous messaging is trying to solve:

 1. Tight coupling between components and services inside organzation.
 If service A calls servive B that then calls service C, they are tightly coupled.
 Service A needs B and C in order to even function.
-Usually, when one of the service changes, the other have to change too.
+Usually, when one of the service changes, the others have to change too.
 2. Solve cascading failures.
 When communication is synchronous, if service A call service b that then calls service C, we are introducing a lot of latency in the request.
 Not only that.. what happens if one of the services fails?
 The whole chain fails..
 What if one of the services is slow? it will make the overall system very slow and unresponsive.
 3. Restfull apis are limited by request response patterns.
 This is inflexible to implement complex workflows and event driven architectures.
 4. Scalling of services.
-Synchronous services are very hard to scale, because even if we have many instances of them runnins, they are still dependent on all the other services.
+Synchronous services are very hard to scale, because even if we have many instances of them running, they are still dependent on all the other services.
 5. Long running operations where request response patterns are not very well suited.
 Example: client asks for long running operation ans gets notifed when it is complete.

 Messaging is not a silver bullet.
 Things to consider: